andrew-boutin/andrew-html-personal-site/Readme.md

 The repo for the site that's currently on www.andrewboutin.com is at [andrew-django-personal-site](https://github.com/andrew-boutin/andrew-django-personal-site).

-This was my original site using statis HTML files on a Digital Ocean droplet.
+This was my original site using static HTML files on a Digital Ocean droplet.
 The new site uses Django and other technologies.

 ---